0x6d64/phrugal/doc/configuration.rst

 Printing all the values is not desirable anyway, since this would make the string too long to be usable.

-As a potential improvement, future versions could make the list above configurable so that the user can define what parts of an address shall be included in the output.
+If the user desires, they can include the following parts:

+* historic
+* house_number
+* road
+* neighbourhood
+* suburb
+* city
+* state
+* county
+* ISO3166-2-lvl4
+* postcode
+* country
+* country_code

 Geocoding speed
 """""""""""""""
 Nominatim rate limits queries to 1 query per second.
 Phrugal implements a delay that honors this requirement, so using geocoding is slow but should usually work without any error.
+Phrugal uses very basis caching, so that lookups for *exactly the same location* will be served from the cache.
+Images close to each other will each require their own request to the server.